Free Tips on How to Teach a Dog to go up Stairs

 Published Date: September 20, 2018

-For this Omaha dog training session, we taught 1 year-old Lab mix Pilot to run up and down the stairs as an alternative form of exercise and to stop him from refusing to go up when called.
+In this Omaha dog training session, we focused on how to teach a dog to go up stairs by training 1-year-old Lab mix Pilot to run up and down as an alternative form of exercise and to overcome his refusal to go up when called.

 I met Pilot outside of his home as his guardian had just finished letting him out to potty.
 He showed nice confidence, curiosity and a playful energy.